-About 1990, Bryan Staff passed all the Ripper masters to Flying Nun, but little was done with any of them immediately.
+About 1990, Bryan Staff passed all the Ripper masters to Flying Nun for safekeeping, but little was done with any of them immediately.
 Bryan also transferred on the rights to the album and the artwork to myself around the same time.

 In 1992 I approached Roger Shepherd and suggested that perhaps we should look at a CD reissue of AK79, my concept being that we should use the opportunity to expand it – to turn one of the few releases from the NZ punk scene into a document of the time.

 There was a little duplication with my Bigger Than Both of Us collection, but that too was out of print at the time.
 Unreleased tracks, plus some singles such as the Suburban Reptiles' debut ‘Megaton’, had never made it to LP or CD before.
 I spent the next few months tracking down masters and photos before we finalised a tracklisting.

 I remastered the compilation (and mixed an unreleased Suburban Reptiles track, and that debut single, which now existed only on an unmixed 4-track) at Airforce Studios in 1993.

 The whole thing was repackaged, around Terry's original artwork, by Andrew B White at Revolver, with extensive new liner notes from myself, Kerry Buchanan (the original drummer from Rooter), and Bryan Staff.

 It was released in either late 1993 or early 1994 (I'm unsure which) and, as arguably the definitive work of the Auckland punk scene from 1977 to 1980, it has remained available since.